didclab/CClient/README.md

 `cmake/` - Contains templates for generated CMake scripts.

+`docs` - Contains generated documentation for hosting on GitHub pages.

-`docs/` - Contains files for generating documentation.
+`doxygen/` - Contains files for generating documentation.

 `examples/` - Contains sample files demonstrating how to use the One Data Share SDK.
 These files are not part of the main project.

 `include/` - Contains public header files to be exported with the library.

-`pages/` - Contains generated documentation for hosting on GitHub pages.

 `src/` - Contains the library's source files.